 g.
 Wall Sign: A sign fastened to or painted on a wall of a building or structure in such a manner that the wall becomes merely the supporting structure or forms the background surface, and which does not project more than twelve inches from such building.

 SECTION 3.
-SPECIFIC REQUIREMENTS: Requirements for sign erected in the Udall Zoning Jurisdiction are as follows:
+SPECIFIC REQUIREMENTS: Requirements for sign erected in the Solomon Zoning Jurisdiction are as follows:

 1. “A – 1” Agricultural District